 This Grade II listed building and related outbuildings date from 1833, according to Historic England.
-Built of red brick with a black pantiled roof, the house has a rather fine painted stone porch with a pair of Tuscan columns.
-There is no hint that it might have been built on the site of an earlier hall, but it is likely to have long been a separate farm.
+'Built of red brick with a black pantiled roof, the house has a rather fine painted stone porch with a pair of Tuscan columns' - but no hint is given that it might have been built on the site of an earlier hall.